operasoftware/devopera/blog/_posts/2014-03-27-showmodaldialog.md

 Another gotcha is that `window.dialogArguments` only works between same-origin documents, even if [Cross-Origin Resource Sharing](http://dev.opera.com/articles/view/dom-access-control-using-cross-origin-resource-sharing/) is enabled on your server.

+## Why was `showModalDialog()` ever standardized?

 `showModalDialog()` was introduced in Internet Explorer 4 as a proprietary feature.
 Other browsers later added support for the feature to avoid compatibility issues.
+Only after that, `showModalDialog()` was added to the HTML standard, following the “Support Existing Content” design principle.
+All this happened years ago.

+Recent [compatibility data](http://www.chromestatus.com/metrics/feature/timeline/popularity/195) shows that `showModalDialog()` usage has declined so greatly that the feature can now be removed without significantly breaking the Web.

+The moral of the story: even standardized features can still be deemed broken and removed at a future date if compatibility analysis changes.

 ## What’s so bad about `showModalDialog`?